 Founded in 1871, Paisley Museum itself is an excellent example of a Victorian Civic Encyclopaedic Museum, similar to the Kelvingrove Art Gallery and Museum in Glasgow.

 The museum is in possession of 350,000 objects, comprising of 57 collections.

-Paisley is, of course, famous for the world-renowned Paisley Pattern and the Paisley Shawl Collection is a Recognised Collection of National Significance to Scotland.
-In 2014, a Loom Gallery was created to showcase original hand looms that were used to produce the cloth.
+Paisley is, of course, famous for the world-renowned Paisley Pattern and the museum’s Paisley Shawl Collection is a Recognised Collection of National Significance to Scotland.

-The Paisley Museum collection also contains a wealth of interesting artefacts, including The Arbuthnott Missal, a rare medieval manuscript and one of only a few that survived the Reformation in Scotland to reminders of Paisleys industrial past and natural heritage and not forgetting our much loved ‘Buddy’ the lion!
+The Paisley Museum collection also contains a wealth of interesting artefacts, including The Arbuthnott Missal, a rare medieval manuscript and one of only a few that survived the Reformation in Scotland; reminders of Paisley’s industrial past and natural heritage; and not forgetting the much loved ‘Buddy’ the lion!

-But no walking tour of Paisley town centre would be complete without a stroll up past the High Street to admire the exterior of the museum!
+But no walking tour of Paisley town centre would be complete without a stroll up past the High Street to admire the museum exterior of the museum…

 A 10-minute walk from Paisley Gilmour Street station